Ep. 5: The Growing Role of Live-Streaming and Digital Video

 “Globally, IP video traffic will be approximately 82% of all traffic for both consumer and business in the year 2020,” said Joe Finkenbinder, Southeast Territory Manager for Z-Band Technologies, Inc..

-It’s safe to say, digital video and livestreaming are here to stay.
+It’s safe to say digital video and live streaming are here to stay.

 “[For] most organizations, livestreaming hasn’t been a routine practice.
-The events of 2020 have almost made it unthinkable for any of the organizations to not be livestreaming events and content,” Finkenbinder said.
+The events of 2020 have almost made it unthinkable for any of the organizations not to be live streaming events and content,” Finkenbinder said.

 Traditionally, live broadcasting was used for streaming news or sporting events.
 Now, we’re seeing a diversity of content published from content creators, schools, hospitals and consumer brands.

-“Everyone’s looking at how they can best harness livestreaming, weather that’s meetings and conferences, new product releases like this one, fundraisers [or] community events.
+“Everyone’s looking at how they can best harness livestreaming, whether that’s meetings and conferences, new product releases like this one, fundraisers [or] community events.
 [Those] are just a few applications that we’re seeing,” Finkenbinder said.

-Livestreaming can be part of a sales and marketing strategy through live Q&As, announcing product launches, demonstrating expertise and running flash sales.
+Livestreaming can be part of a sales and marketing strategy through live Q&As, announcing product launches, demonstrating expertise, and running flash sales.

 There are long-term benefits to migrating to livestream content distribution in order to expand customer reach.